 more effective when addressing global scientific problems.

-- Four-week science & engineering research internship at Rice University
+- Mid-August to Mid-September: Four-week science & engineering research internship at Rice University

 - Placement into a Rice University research lab within the School of Engineering or School of Natural Sciences